DylanLawless/spss_exome_vsat/README.md

 ### Usage

-To utilize these scripts, you should have R installed on your system along with the required libraries.
+To utilise these scripts, you should have R installed on your system along with the required libraries.
 Each script can be run independently, depending on the specific needs of the analysis.
 Data paths and specific parameters should be adjusted in the scripts according to your dataset and analysis requirements.